The James P. Adams Library provides:

 - Public computers for use throughout the building.

-- Laptops, iPads and Nexus 7 tablets for loan.
+- Laptops, iPads, Nexus 7 tablets, external hard drives and graphing calculators for loan.

 Library faculty collaborate with college faculty to create library